danacr/Kubernetes-The-Fun-Way/docs/03-creature-comfort.md

 Grab it on your local machine using SCP: `scp root@192.168.178.100:clusterconfig.yaml /home/dan/`

+Add the cluster, context and user from `clusterconfig.yaml`to your local kubeconfig, making sure you change the cluster ip from `localhost` to the one of the master node.

 ![local](../images/local.png)

 Since we are still running helm which requires tiller, it needs to be installed on the cluster.